CaptorAB/openseries/README.md

 pip install openseries
 ```

 An overview of an OpenTimeSeries object is shown in the below example.
-My preference
+It shows how to
-is to instantiate an object from a constructing class methods such as this.
+create an object from a constructing classmethod.
+The design aligns with how we within
+our fund company's code base have a subclass of OpenTimeSeries with class methods
+for our different data sources.
+Combined with some additional tools it allows us to
+efficiently present investment cases to clients.

 The OpenTimeSeries and OpenFrame classes are both subclasses of
 the [Pydantic BaseModel](https://docs.pydantic.dev/usage/models/).